About the challenge

-This competition is a collaboration of La Trobe’s Centre of Technology Infusion, La Trobe Accelerator Program, School Engineering and Mathematical Sciences and La Trobe Business School in Melbourne who will guide you throughout the challenge.
+This competition is a collaboration of La Trobe’s Centre of Technology Infusion, La Trobe Innovation and Entrepreneurship Program, School of Computing, Engineering and Mathematical Sciences and the La Trobe Business School in Melbourne who will guide you throughout the challenge.

 Challenge theme: Smart City Innovation

 No region in the world is urbanizing faster than Asia, and Asian cities have their own unique challenges which are different from European cities.

 With urban growth also come challenges of economic growth, sustainability, efficiency, and liveability.
 This year we are inviting you to use innovative ideas to help solve your own city's challenges representing any of the 5 themes: